Shahidj46/Student-Marks-Management/README.md

 -- Project Overview --

 This is a complete android project.
-That is related with Online doctor appoinment.
-With this application anyone can apply for appoinment and take up medical advice from doctor.
-And doctor can take up an appoinment and give prescription for the patient.
+That is related with Student Marks Management System.
+With this application we can add Student, Subject and Calculate total and avarage number according subject.

 Tools and technologies used - Java, Android Studio, SQLight Database, Java Xml.